S3NTID3V/llm-probe/llm-probe/instructions.md

   - Access persistent memory
 - The current date/time as you understand it.
 - Your performance on the tasks defined in `tests.json`.

-You **must not** include:

-- Any personal data about the user.
-- Any account identifiers.
-- Any secrets, API keys, or confidential data.

 ---